SpartanJ/ecode/docs/customlanguages.md

 3.  **Highlighting:** When ecode encounters this block, it applies the highlighting rules from the specified sub-language to the content *between* the start and end delimiters.
 The delimiters themselves are styled according to the `type` (and `end_type`) specified in the *outer* rule.

 **Contrast with Inner Patterns:**
 While the `syntax` key is used to embed an *entirely different language* within a block, multi-line block rules can also contain their own `patterns` array (see "Contextual Patterns within Blocks" under [Pattern Rule Types](#pattern-rule-types)).
-This inner `patterns` array allows for defining specific highlighting rules for the content *within* the block using rules from the current language's context or ad-hoc rules, which is useful when a full language switch isn't necessary but more granular control over the block's content highlighting is desired.
+This inner `patterns` array allows for defining specific highlighting rules for the content *within* the block using rules from the current language's context or ad-hoc rules.
+This is useful when a full language switch isn't necessary but more granular control over the block's content highlighting is desired (e.g., highlighting specific keywords differently only within a certain type of block in the parent language).

 **Example Use Cases for `syntax` key:**